 Supposing that initially the system has been shorted for long time, the initial charge of C is zero: q(0)=0.
-When voltage Uin is turned on, the strain curve ε(t) initially follows the charge curve q(t), turns apart when the integral part of (7) grows, then relaxes slowly with the speed determined by λ.
+When voltage Uin is turned on, the strain curve ε(t) initially follows the charge curve q(t), turns apart when the integral part of (6) grows, then relaxes slowly with the speed determined by λ.
 When the voltage is switched off, the actuation towards the initial state again keeps the curve of charge followed by back-relaxation, but according to the superposition principle starts from the momentary values of strain and charge.
-Similar back-relaxing behavior of IPMC is described in numerous papers e.g. in [Bao, XX1,XX2,XX3].
+Similar back-relaxing behavior of IPMC is described in numerous papers e.g. in [3, 4].

 4. Distributed bending moment of the actuator